semantic-release/semantic-release/docs/usage/configuration.md

 Default: `['+([0-9])?(.{+([0-9]),x}).x', 'master', 'next', 'next-major', {name: 'beta', prerelease: true}, {name: 'alpha', prerelease: true}]`<br>
 CLI arguments: `--branches`

 The branches on which releases should happen.

-Branch names are specified using [bash style pattern matching](https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html#Pattern-Matching)
+For more information see [workflow configuration](./workflow-configuration.md).

 By default **semantic-release** will release:
 - regular releases to the default distribution channel from the branch `master`